cjscholl/KNN_Text/README.md

 # KNN_Text
-# Text Classification using Bag of Words and TF-IDF models with K-Nearest Neighbor Algorithm
+# Sentiment Analysis Text Classification using Bag of Words and TF-IDF models with K-Nearest Neighbor Algorithm

+This project determines a postive or negative sentiment based on the words in reviews.

 This code uses Python 3.5.3 and I used Pycharm as the IDE.
 Both the project interpreter default settings and the configurations must be in Python 3.5.3.
 Several modules may need to be imported including: bs4, nltk, numpy, pandas, requests, scikit-learn, scipy, and sklearn.
 To import modules in Pycharm go to file -> default settings -> project interpreter -> plus symbol and enter the name of the module.